C418 discography

 The following is a comprehensive discography of C418, the pseudonym of German electronic musician Daniel Rosenfeld and who is best known for producing the majority of the soundtrack of the 2011 video game Minecraft.
-His discography comprises eight major studio albums, five Bandcamp exclusive studio albums, nine compilation albums, seven EPs, two mixtapes, 11 remixes, seven singles and three music videos.
+His discography comprises nine major studio albums, five Bandcamp exclusive studio albums, nine compilation albums, seven EPs, two mixtapes, 11 remixes, seven singles and three music videos.
+Rosenfeld has also completed a third volume of the Minecraft soundtrack, but citing licensing issues with Microsoft, the album has not been released.

 Albums

 Albums are split based on release on major digital download platforms, as opposed to free downloads on Bandcamp.

 Studio albums

 Based on the original Bandcamp release.
-The album was released on major streaming platforms on July 16, 2021.
+The album was released on major streaming platforms on 16 July 2021.

 Bandcamp exclusive full-length albums

 C418 discontinued the release of The Whatever Director's Cut and is no longer available on Bandcamp.
 It was available until 2013.

 Circles release date is disputed.
 It is listed as 22 March 2006 on Bandcamp.
 However, development on the game only began in 2008.
 Bandcamp's source code states that the album was uploaded on 22 March 2010.